louiey-dev/flutter_state_management/README.md

 ## Things done
 - state management with stateful
 - state management with provider
+- go_router

 ## Things to do
 - state management with getx